terrificdm/llm-sagemaker-examples/README.md

 * chatglm3-streaming-deploy.ipynb is a streaming outputs example deployed on SageMaker.

 * bedrock-langchain-vectordb.ipynb is an example for combining bedrock-claude with vectorDB for llm+RAG usecase.

+* bedrock-knowledgebase.ipynb is an example for combining bedrock-claude with KnowledgeBase for llm+RAG usecase.

 > Stay tuned ...